Shadows, Quasinormal Modes, and Optical Appearances of Black Holes in Horndeski Theory: QNMs of a massless scalar perturbation field

 Using Eq.~(\ref{OmegaR}), we plot the shadow radius $\mathcal{R}_{\text{sh}}$ for different values of the parameter $\gamma$ in Fig.~\ref{omegac1}.
-As the parameter $\gamma$ increases, the shadow radius $\mathcal{R}_{\text{sh}}$ exhibits a monotonic increase, which is opposite to the trends observed of the real parts in Figs.~\ref{qnms1} and~\ref{qnms2}. \textbf{} \textbf{}
+As the parameter $\gamma$ increases, the shadow radius $\mathcal{R}_{\text{sh}}$ exhibits a monotonic increase, which is consistent with Fig.~\ref{constrain}.